Sagamihara Housing Area: Food and gas

 The main commissary for the Camp Zama community is located on SHA.
 Larger than the commissaries of Camp Zama and Sagami Depot, the SHA commissary stocks approximately 6000 items.
 The pay at the pump gas station with a small attached convenience store is located in the same shopping area as the commissary.

 Sports and recreation

 SHA has large lawns and park areas that give families plenty of room to play.
 There are several parks for younger children throughout the housing area.
 There is also a pool on the post, which is open seasonally.
 Tennis courts are located near the school.
 The gym at SHA is small in comparison to the Yano Gym at Camp Zama.
 However, it does have the added bonus of being accessible 24 hours.

 Dining and entertainment

-On-post dining options include a Taco Bell restaurant and the Pacific Rim restaurant which serves general American-style cuisine.
-There is also a small bar called The Blue Moon Lounge.
+On-post dining options include a Hunts Brothers Pizza restaurant.
 The single screen movie theater plays four nights a week.
 Many families also travel to the Naval Air Facility Atsugi, which offers a wider variety of movies.